 The immunomodulatory activity of the polysaccharides isolated from Hericium erinaceus mushroom was evaluated in this animal-based Taiwanese study published on 2013.
 50 μg/mL of the mushroom polysaccharide activated and stimulated the maturation of key cells of the immune system, known as the dendritic cells.

 Researchers found that compounds in Lion’s mane mushroom modulate the TH1 immune response, which is altered in autoimmune thyroid diseases like Hashimoto’s thyroiditis.
 Results also showed that the bioactive compound beta-glucan has the potential as an immune-potentiating agent, which means it can make our immune system stronger.

 Likewise, the anti-inflammatory and anti-oxidant effect was explored in a 2013 study published in the Korean Journal of Medicinal Crop Science.
 Researchers found that the mushroom extract contributed to cell proliferation and exhibited anti- lipopolysaccharide (LPS)-induced-inflammation activity.
 LPS is a major component of the bacterial cell wall and triggers an acute inflammatory response by releasing a vast number of inflammatory mediators.

 LPS is also a potent activator of monocytes and macrophages which are also seen in various immune thyroid disorders.
 The anti-LPS activity of Lion’s mane mushrooms may therefore have a promising role in the prevention and treatment of such conditions.

-If you are interested in trying Lion’s Mane supplements in the United States and Canada, check out our recommendations of the best quality Lion’s Mane supplements.
+If you are interested in trying Lion’s Mane supplements, check out our recommendations of the best quality Lion’s Mane supplements.